PS5 review – Specs

 PS5 review: T3's testing setup

 The PlayStation 5 is Sony's flagship next-gen games console, and it is loaded with top tech and advanced features such as support for 120 Hz refresh rates, AMD Freesync, HDR, 4K resolutions, 60 fps+ framerates, and much more besides.
-As such, we wanted to review it with the best possible TV available for the job.
+As such, we wanted to review it with one of the best TVs for PS5.

 After all, what's the point in investing in a next-gen console capable of mind-blowing graphics if your TV throttles it all with out-of-date tech?
 Exactly.
 That's why T3 reviewed the PS5 console on a 2020 model LG CX television.

 In our LG CX review we gave the TV a maximum score of 5 stars and, it was so highly rated, it actually won Best Gaming TV at the T3 Awards 2020.
 It has since been replaced with the LG C1, which took the top spot in our list of the best gaming TVs, in turn… and the LG C2 is arriving soon, and looks to be just as good an option for gaming.

 PS5 review: price and release date

 You only had to follow the story of PS5 pre-orders to know just how in-demand the PlayStation 5 console was in the run-up to launch.
 It was the number one product during the winter holiday season and, as such, gamers the world over are currently still struggling to land a system.